 - Make horseradish sauce and set aside.

 - In a large, deep non-stick skillet or 5-quart sauté pan, melt the butter over medium flame and tip in the cabbage, onion, and apple.
-Sprinkle with 1 teaspoon salt, ½ teaspoon pepper, and 1/8 teaspoon crushed red pepper.
+Sprinkle with 1 teaspoon salt, ½ teaspoon pepper, 1/8 teaspoon crushed red pepper, caraway and celery seeds.
 Stir, cooking, 5-8 minutes or until softened.
 Stir in the apple cider vinegar.
 Taste and adjust seasonings.

 - Lay salmon fillets evenly on top of the cabbage mixture and drizzle each piece of fish lightly with olive oil.
 Sprinkle fillets with salt and pepper.
 Pour wine over all.
 Cover and cook about 6 minutes or until salmon is just firm, but tender and juicy at the center.
 With a large spatula, divide the cabbage mixture and fillets between four warm plates.
 Spoon on a tablespoon or two of reserved horseradish sauce onto each piece of fish and top with garnishes.